minima-global/minidocs/docs/runanode/usingminidapps.md

 ## Installing MiniDapps

+1. Login to Minima and open the **Dapp Store** MiniDapp

-1. Download and save the MiniDapps you wish to use from our [MiniDapp site.](https://minidapps.minima.global/)
+2. Download and save the MiniDapps you wish to use

+*Alternatively, MiniDapps can be downloaded from our [MiniDapp site.](https://minidapps.minima.global/)*

 :::info Safari users
 If using Safari, ensure the MiniDapps are not unzipped during the download by changing the setting as follows: